 Fortunately for all of us, we weren’t limited to just one thing; we had great food, inspiring people, and chances to learn from our peers.
-We were able to get outside and sail, snorkel and SUP against a gorgeous California backdrop and even snuck in a diabetes-themed Halloween costume party!
+We were able to get outside and partake in all sorts of activities: sailing, snorkeling and SUPing against a gorgeous California backdrop and even snuck in a Type 1 diabetes-themed Halloween costume party!

-On Friday evening a group of T1s made their way to Catalina Island via ferry and water taxi, finally unloading at Camp Emerald Bay.
+On Friday evening a group with Type 1 diabetes made their way to Catalina Island via ferry and water taxi, finally unloading at Camp Emerald Bay.
 Over the next 48 hours, that group of strangers became more of a family as we bonded over the weekend activities.